Affiliate links on Android Authority may earn us a commission. Learn more.

-Amazon Prime is one of the few subscription services that just about anyone can make use of, but one of its best features is frequently lost in the crowd of competitors.
-Amazon Prime Video has a huge library of content that rivals even the most popular services like Netflix, Disney Plus, and Hulu.
+Amazon Prime is one of the few retail subscription services that just about anyone can make use of, but one of its best features is frequently lost in the crowd of competitors.
+Amazon Prime Video has a huge library of content, including original shows and movies, that rivals even the most popular services like Netflix, Disney Plus, and Hulu.

-Whether you’re considering a new Amazon Prime subscription or want to know more about what your existing subscription has on offer, we’ve put together this complete primer to everything you need to know about Amazon Prime Video, from pricing to best movies and more.
-Looking for details about Amazon Prime beyond just the video?
+Whether you’re considering a new Amazon Prime subscription or want to know more about what your existing subscription has to offer, we’ve put together this complete primer, highlighting everything you need to know about Amazon Prime Video, from pricing to best movies and more.
+Looking for details about Amazon Prime beyond just video streaming?
 We have a great guide here.

 Ready to start your free trial?
-Just click the button below to try it out today!
+Just click the link below to try it out today!

 What is Amazon Prime Video?

 Amazon Prime Video (or just Prime Video) is an online media streaming service that’s typically bundled with the company’s popular Amazon Prime service.
 It features thousands of movies and shows available to stream right away, including full 4K quality for select titles.
 On top of the content included in the subscription, there are also many more digital titles available to buy or rent.

 Prime Video was first made available more than a decade ago in the United States, but it’s slowly rolled out to nearly every country in the world.
 Amazon has also launched a number of original shows and movies, both under its own Amazon Studios and third-party studios.

 Like most other streaming services, Prime Video works by hosting shows and movies on a remote server that you connect to through your computer, phone, smart TV, or another connected device.
 As long as you have a consistent connection, your content should buffer and provide a stutter-free experience.
 You can also download media to your device to watch offline.